thycotic/ss-docs/architecture/distributed-engines/index.md

 ## Best HA Multi-Site Deployment with Distributed Engines for Separate Work Tasks

-### Overview

-- Distributed Engine licenses required for this design:

-  - Two DE site licenses added (for secret and discovery tasks), one DE included per site.
+### Overview$1   - Two DE site licenses added (for secret and discovery tasks), one DE included per site.

   - One DE per site license added, which allows for second DE in each DE site for HA and a third one for the local site (added to the primary location).